 - more than 800 researchers across Europe and countries associated to Horizon 2020.

-Accelerate the understanding of the brain
+Improving our the understanding of the brain

-- accelerate the understanding of the brain through modelling and simulation in computers and robots,
+- accelerate the understanding of the brain through modelling and simulation in computers and robots;

-- enable further development of targeted new treatments and diagnosis for patients,
+- enable further development of targeted new treatments and diagnosis for patients;

-- trigger new approaches for future computing, including neuromorphic (brain inspired) systems for AI (artificial intelligence) and robotics,
+- trigger new approaches for future computing, including neuromorphic (brain inspired) systems for AI (artificial intelligence) and robotics.

 How to join the Human Brain Project

-- Leaflet with a HBP overview
+- Leaflet with an overview of the Human Brain Project

-- FET Flagships: lessons learnt
+- (Oct 2016) FET Flagships: lessons learnt

-- Blog post: The Human Brain Project and the Graphene Flagships are moving ahead to the next stage of their 10-Year Voyage
+- Blog post (Sept 2016) : The Human Brain Project and the Graphene Flagships are moving ahead to the next stage of their 10-Year Voyage